 Can I use a 12 x 24 mat with a small project?

-Yes, Of course you can!
+Yes, Of course, you can!
 You can always use the big mat for small projects if that is what you want to do!

-Take a peak at the mats here
+Take a peek at the mats here

 - Light Grip Mat